Tips and Tricks

 How do you avoid pre-cultivated seedlings being caught off guard by cold, weather, and wind?
 And when should you actually move the plants out?
 Here we delve deeper into the topic of hardening off and transplanting.

-Organic tomatoes, large Jerusalem artichokes or maybe crisp salad leaves?
-Many dream of going out in the garden and picking their own vegetables for dinner.
-But how do you actually set up a kitchen garden?
+Organic tomatoes, large Jerusalem artichokes, or maybe crispy lettuce leaves?
+Many dream of going out into the garden and picking their own vegetables for dinner.
+But how do you actually build a kitchen garden?
 We give you the tips!

 In Italy, cultivation and cuisine go hand in hand.
 Sun-kissed vegetables make the food truly special—many Italian vegetables can also be grown in the northern countries.
 Here are some tips for cultivating vegetables inspired by the Mediterranean.

-Direct sowing means that you skip the step of pre-cultivating indoors and sow directly in the outdoor bed.
-You get a nice bed faster, save on indoor cultivation area, and avoid some of the transplanting of seedlings and acclimatization in the spring.
-You can also sow in the autumn for an earlier blooming in the spring.
-The seeds then lie dormant, waiting for the right temperature to start growing.
+Direct sowing means skipping the step of starting seeds indoors and sowing directly in the outdoor bed.
+You get a beautiful bed faster, save indoor growing space, and avoid some of the transplanting and acclimatization of young plants in the spring.
+You can also sow in the fall for an earlier bloom in the spring.
+The seeds remain dormant, waiting for the right temperature to begin growing.

 If you forgot to sow chili in January, your cabbage plants won't grow this year, or you simply don't have space for a lot of pots inside, who says you have to do everything yourself?
 Buy ready-made vegetable plants and harvest from your own backyard without stress.
 Here you get gardener Malou Augustin's best tips.